jatin02k/Clyro/README.md

-# Task Manager - Base Version
+# Clyro - A Manager App

 A secure, full-stack task management application built with modern web technologies.